winter477/apple-browsers/doc-bot/swiftui-advanced.md

     @StateObject private var viewModel: FeatureViewModel

     init() {
-        // Note: This approach has limitations - see ios-architecture.mdc for preferred DI pattern }
+        // Note: This approach has limitations - see ios-architecture.md for preferred DI pattern }

     var body: some View {